Using Vega Console

 What is Vega Console and how do I access it?

 Vega Console is a stand-alone web-based client for trading and operating markets on Vega.
-It can be self-hosted or run in the cloud.
-The latest version of Vega Console for Fairground can be accessed by visiting https://console.fairground.wtf.
+It is available as a web interface, can be self-hosted, or run in the cloud.
+The latest version of Vega Console for Fairground can be accessed by visiting console.fairground.wtf.

-Your positions and collateral, and any markets or assets created by governance, will be reset every time the network is reset.
+Note: Your positions and collateral, and any markets or assets created by governance, will be reset every time the network is reset.
 The network is expected to stay up for at least 14 days at a time, but it’s possible that we’ll need to release new code more frequently than that.

 If you’re looking for reference API documentation, you can find it in the Using Vega’s APIs section along with links to sample code and how-to guides.